mtutusaus/tek371-driver/README.md

-# Tektronix TEK371 high power curve tracer driver
+# Tektronix TEK371 high power curve tracer controller

 > This project is currently a **work in progress**.